MiLB.com Frequently Asked Questions

 Q. Do you have a list -- or even just a head count -- of active players in MiLB and MLB during a given year?

 A. We don't publish that information in a single list.
-The number of players who played in the Majors in 2010 was 1,249.
-The number of players who were signed to contracts with affiliated Minor League clubs was 7,778 in 2010.
+The number of players who played in the Majors in 2013 was 1,304, up from 1,249 in 2010.
+The number of players who were signed to contracts with affiliated Minor League clubs was 7,971 in 2013, up from 7,778 in 2010.
 Since the Mexican League is not affiliated, that number does not include players from that league.
 Those totals will vary a little each year, but not too much.

 Q. Do you have a list of player agents and their clients?